Hall v. Florida: Background

-Judgement
+Judgment

-In Hall, the Supreme Court held 5-4 that Florida's interpretation of the threshold requirement was unconstitutional.
+In Hall, the Supreme Court held 5–4 that Florida's interpretation of the threshold requirement was unconstitutional.

 The Court narrowed the discretion under which U.S. states can designate an individual convicted of murder as too intellectually incapacitated to be executed.
 The Court prohibited states in borderline cases from relying only on intelligence test scores to determine whether a death row inmate is eligible to be executed.
 States must look beyond IQ scores when inmate tests are in the range of 70 to 75.
 IQ tests have a margin of error, and those inmates whose scores fall within the margin must be allowed to present other evidence of mental disability.
 The Court further held that the states may not use a "rigid rule" that denies leniency to defendants with severe mental disabilities simply because they score above 70 on an IQ test.
 Hall had scored a 71 instead of 70 on an I.Q. test.
 Justice Anthony M. Kennedy wrote for the majority that this "rigid rule, the court now holds, creates an unacceptable risk that persons with an intellectual disability will be executed, and thus is unconstitutional."
 If an individual claiming intellectual incapacity has an IQ score that falls somewhere between 70 and 75, then that individual’s lawyers must be allowed to offer additional clinical evidence of intellectual deficit, including, most importantly, the inability to learn basic skills and adapt to changing circumstances.

 The court also adopted the term "intellectually disabled" to replace "mentally retarded," which had been used in prior opinions.
 Intellectual disability is a condition characterized by significant limitations in both intellectual functioning and in adaptive behavior, which covers many everyday social and practical skills, and originates before the age of 18, according to the American Association on Intellectual and Developmental Disabilities, and the term is preferred by the medical profession.

-Dissenting judgement
+Dissenting opinion

 Justice Alito filed the dissenting opinion, he was joined by Chief Justice Roberts, Justice Scalia and Justice Thomas.
-In his dissent, Alito criticised the majority's reliance on the views of medical experts, saying that the Justices had overruled Atkins "based largely on the positions adopted by private professional organisations".
+In his dissent, Alito criticized the majority's reliance on the views of medical experts, saying that the Justices had overruled Atkins "based largely on the positions adopted by private professional organizations".
 He also argued that by overruling Atkins, the court had replaced the framework, established in previous Eighth Amendment cases, with a "uniform national rule that is conceptually unsound, and likely to result in confusion".

-Subsequent developments for Freddie Hall
+Commutation of Hall's death sentence

-In September 2016, the Florida Supreme Court vacated Hall's death sentence.
+In September 2016, the Florida Supreme Court vacated Hall's death sentence, and re-sentenced him to life imprisonment.